muchirajunior/aspweb/README.md

-# sample of a ASP.NET MVC application
+# A sample  ASP.NET MVC application
 A learning project